 To recap: under the original system the local Registrars passed completed copies of their registers to their Superintendent Registrar, who made copies and sent these to the central GRO in Dublin, where master indexes were created from them.
 This index-to-register system is still the basis of all research in these records.

-In the Republic the only legal access to all of the records is to the centralised indexes and copy registers via the research room of the GRO in the Irish Life Centre in Werburgh Street, Dublin 8.
+In the Republic the only legal access to all of the records is to the centralised indexes and copy registers via the research room of the GRO in Werburgh Street, Dublin 8.
 Researchers pay €2 to search five years of a single-event index or €20 for a full day's access to all indexes of either births, marriages or deaths.
 These indexes record surname, forename, registration district, volume and page number.
 Death indexes also record the reported age at death.
 From 1900, birth indexes record the mother's maiden name - this is twenty-three years earlier than the online Latter-Day Saints copy (see below).

 Historic indexes (births over 100 years, marriages over 75 years and deaths over 50 years) are now freely searchable at irishgenealogy.ie.